Skip to Content

 Language and Literacy, Ph.D.

-Our faculty believes literacy educators and specialized professionals must engage with communities in ways that value community literacies within social, historical, political, and cultural contexts.
+Literacy educators and specialized professionals engage with communities in ways that value community literacies within social, historical, political and cultural contexts.
 Literacy educators strive to advocate for equality in education and society.
-They make a difference by extending the existing knowledge base about literacy into the fields of teacher education, research, and educational policy analysis and development.
+They make a difference by extending the existing knowledge base about literacy into the fields of teacher education, research and educational policy analysis and development.

-The doctoral program in Language & Literacy will prepare you to become a specialized literacy professional within school district, state, or federal literacy programs, and to engage in scholarly teaching, research, and publication in a university setting.
+The doctoral program in Language and Literacy will prepare you to become a specialized literacy professional within school district, state or federal literacy programs, and to engage in scholarly teaching, research and publication in a university setting.
 Graduates of the Language and Literacy program are often sought after for faculty positions in higher education.
 You might teach in literacy education programs using your grade-level experiences such as primary, elementary, middle or secondary to prepare the next generations of literacy educators.
-If you choose to focus on literacy certification courses, you could pursue positions such as reading/literacy specialists, literacy coaches, or literacy coordinators at the district, state, or federal level.
+If you choose to focus on literacy certification courses, you could pursue positions such as reading/literacy specialists, literacy coaches or literacy coordinators at the district, state or federal level.
 Our graduates contribute to the body of professional knowledge in the field through their scholarship, publications, presentations and leadership activities.

 You will choose research areas of interest based on your experiences.
 You may work with faculty to develop research projects within classes or in research internships.
 A variety of qualitative and quantitative research courses are available for your program of study.